mobxjs/mobx-react-devtools/README.md

 ## Changelog

+5.0.1

+* Updated peer dependencies for mobx-react@5.0.0

 5.0.0

-* Upgraded to MobX 4.0
+* Upgraded to MobX 4.0.0

 4.2.15